Amazing Lashes 101: Mascara Secrets to Give You Long and Lush LashesChristine Mikesell

 If you get clumps, a lash comb is very helpful.
 I’ve found that the best are metal, though it can be hard to find one that doesn’t have the bristles too close together.
 Julia Roberts apparently skips the brush and just uses a safety pin to pull her lashes apart … although this sounds a little dicey.

 Fiber Mascaras can add extra volume and length unparalleled to other mascara, but they are tricky to use.
 If you are using a fiber mascara and layering mascara, you’ll need to apply the fiber mascara first.
 Just go and read the post at Clumps of Mascara about how to apply fiber mascara.
 Trust me, your lashes will thank you for it.

-To Bottom Lash or Not To Bottom Lash 14 of 14
+13. To Bottom Lash or Not to Bottom Lash

 That really is the question!
 Applying liner and mascara to the bottom lash line really can complete a look, but if there is any smudging or flaking you can look much older and tired by mid-day.
 The key with mascara here is concentrating on the base of the lashes, not the ends.